Coming: Sunday 20 August 2017

-To keep informed about upcoming events at The Cube please subscribe to one of our eNewsletters
+To keep informed about upcoming events at The Cube and Robotronica 2017 please subscribe to one of our eNewsletters

 The Lovelace Test named to honour one of the world's first computer programmers, the 19th century mathematician Ada Lovelace, is a test to see if artificial intelligence (AI) is on par with humans.
 AI would pass the test if it develops a creative artifact such as a painting or poetry that displays human like creativity.
 Stephen Hawking recently warned that advances in AI such as successfully passing The Lovelace Test could ultimately lead to the downfall of humankind.
 Why do we want our robots to be creative and what uses could this serve?
 Our panelists will discuss the current state of creativity and robots and how advances in AI may open up new opportunities.
 Will robots become our creative collaborators of the future?